gdi3d/beautiful-jekyll/_posts/2021-04-29-linux-files-permission-chmod-numbers.md

 > Any permission not granted will be represented by a dash (-).

 Now, it might seem confusing reading **rwxr--r--**.
-This because permissions for the 3 categories permissions are put all together.
+This is because permissions for the 3 categories are put all together without spaces or delimiters of any kind.

-But you can look it like this to better understand it:
+But you can look at it like this to better understand it:

 ```
 mary   accounting   Others    8 Jan 190 06:47 my_super_script.sh
 rwx       r--        r--
 ```
 > Here we broke down the 9 character string rwxr--r-- into 3 groups.
-Each one representing the three categories we mentioned early (user, group, others).
+Each one representing the three categories we mentioned earlier (user, group, others).

 |User Permission (mary)|Group Permissions (accounting)|Permissions for others|
 |:---:|:---:|:---:|